Skip to content

 CallbackTypeDescription

-onReady()() => voidFired when the iframe has fully loaded and is interactive.
+onReady()() => voidFired when the embedded UI has loaded and is interactive.

-onError(err)(error: string | Error) => voidFired when form initialization fails (e.g., invalid configuration, network errors during initialization).
-Note: This does not fire for transaction errors.
-Transaction errors are handled via onPaymentComplete.
+onError(err)(err: { code: number; message: string } | string) => voidFired when initialization fails (e.g., invalid configuration, network errors).
+Not fired for transaction errors — those are delivered via onPaymentComplete.

-onSubmitPending(isPending)(isPending: boolean) => voidFired when the form starts (true) or ends (false) network activity.
-Use to show/hide loading spinners.
+onPaymentProcessing(isProcessing)(isProcessing: boolean) => voidFired when the component starts (true) or ends (false) network activity.
+Use it to show/hide loading spinners.

 Example Usage